JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 These are unchanged because these original directories are housing general information about the language (in the **input/** dir) as well as instructions for preparing the data and scoring it (in the **local/** dir) as well as information about the kind of model we want to train and test (in the **conf/** dir).

-Logically nothing about these changes after we test and train the model.
+Logically, nothing about these files and directories should change after we train and test the model.

-The new **data/** directory has a lot of stuff in it.
+However, the newly created **data/** directory has a lot of new stuff in it.
 In general, this directory created by the **run.sh** script houses and organizes the files which describe the language (e.g. dictionary, phone lists, etc) and data (e.g. WAV file ids and their transcripts) to test and train the model.

 {% highlight bash %}
 josh@yoga:~/Desktop/kaldi/egs/yesno/s5$ tree ./data/